johannesugb/johannesugb.github.io/_posts/disabled 2026-05-21-android-gpu-debugging.md

   ```
   If successful, you should see the following message printed to the console: `Deleted 1 rows`.

-These should be the most important steps.
+These should be the most important steps to get Android GPU Inspector off of your app.
 For a clean state, also perform the following actions:
 - If any of these statements:
   ```